LAtte: Hyperbolic Lorentz Attention for Cross-Subject EEG Classification: Methodology

+Our implementation follows the TCFormer multi-kernel CNN (MK-CNN) preprocessing block~\cite{altaheri2025temporal}, which applies parallel temporal convolutions with kernel lengths $K_c = \{20, 32, 64\}$ to capture $\beta$-, $\mu$-, and $\theta$/$\alpha$-band activity simultaneously.
+The concatenated multi-scale feature maps are then passed through a depthwise spatial convolution over EEG channels, average pooling, a second grouped temporal convolution, and optional grouped squeeze-and-excitation attention across kernel groups, yielding a compact sequence of feature tokens fed into the Transformer encoder.

+To address cross-subject variability without retraining the full model per subject, we augment the two temporal convolution stages of the MK-CNN block with per-subject LoRA adapters (Eq.~\ref{Eq:lora}).
+Each temporal convolution weight $W_p$ is decomposed into a shared component $W_p^{\shared}$, learned jointly across all subjects, and a subject-specific low-rank correction $\Delta W_p^s = Q_p^s (R_p^s)^\top$, where $Q_p^s \in \mathbb{R}^{I_p \times K_p}$ and $R_p^s \in \mathbb{R}^{J_p \times K_p}$ with rank $K_p \ll I_p, J_p$.
+The shared weights capture the general temporal and spectral structure common to all subjects, while the low-rank adapters model subject-specific deviations in how EEG rhythms are expressed.
+One example of this is differences in the dominant frequency or amplitude envelope of $\mu$/$\beta$ oscillations during motor imagery.
+At inference time, selecting a subject's adapter only depends on their index, adding $(I_p + J_p) K_p$ parameters per subject per adapted layer with minimal increase in computational cost over the base forward pass.

-After generating $z_n$, we map the latent representations onto the Lorentz manifold through a direct time element concatenation.
-To capture local temporal patterns, the sequence is partitioned into minimally overlapping segments (patches).
-These patches are encoded and then aggregated using a Lorentzian centroid operation, which computes the hyperbolic average of the patch embeddings.
-This patching strategy enhances representation learning and improves computational efficiency by reducing the effective sequence length.
+Processed inputs $\vect{z}_n$ are mapped to the Lorentz manifold via time element concatenation and partitioned into minimally overlapping patches to capture local patterns.
+These patches are encoded and aggregated using Lorentzian centroid, which computes their hyperbolic average.
+This strategy enhances representation learning and improves efficiency by reducing effective sequence length.